mikeharris-des/MapBuilder/README.txt

     MapFoundation will then crop the map and square it based on the largest/smallest x & y coordinates of the entire main branching structure.

-    the Map instance uses the MapFoundation instance to build the final map data without including all member functions/variables unusable after making the finalized map.
+    the Map instance uses the MapFoundation instance to build all final map data with abstraction from the member functions/variables used in the generation process

-    when modifying 'maxBaseDimension' Note:
+    when modifying 'maxBaseDimensionOfMatrix' :

-        'maxBaseDimension = 400' means:
+        'maxBaseDimensionOfMatrix = 400' means:
             400x400 base matrix rounded to 399x399 (for a valid centre cell) & expanded to 797x797 before cropping

-        maxBaseDimension Expanded becomes:
+        OR maxBaseDimensionOfMatrix Expanded becomes:
-            ( maxBaseDimension + (maxBaseDimension - 1) ) ^2 matrix
+            ( maxBaseDimensionOfMatrix + (maxBaseDimensionOfMatrix - 1) )^2 for the full matrix dimension

-        at varying maxBaseDimension = 200,300,400, program is unlikely to produce a map larger than 100x100 after cropping
+        varying maxBaseDimensionOfMatrix to have a value of 200,300,400, will likely to produce a map of size 100x100 after cropping

-        maxBaseDimension = 400 will start to take a minimum 5-6 s to execute depending on your system
+        maxBaseDimensionOfMatrix = 400 will start to take a minimum 5-6 s to execute depending on your system

 --------------------------------------------------------------------------------------------------------------